MohAli2106/Multithreaded-Sensor-Data-Logger-Rust-Python-Docker/README.md

 * Each thread simulates a unique sensor generating random temperature readings.

-* The readings are displayed on the console and saved in real-time to a TXT file.
+* The readings are displayed on the console and saved in real-time to a TXT file, now the data is sent into local server 127.0.0.1:7878.

 * Synchronization through Mutex prevents data conflicts during file writing.